 - If you live abroad, notify the local police immediately and call Doc-Stop on +32 2518 2123.
 You can also notify your embassy or consulate about the loss/theft.

 - Standard passport (32 pages) is €65 for adults and €35 for children

 - 64-page passport is €240 for adults and €210 for children

 - Passport issued through the fast-track next day service is €240 for adults and €210 for children

 - Belgian passports issued abroad through a Belgian embassy or consulate are €240 for adults and €210 for children

 Belgian passports for foreigners issued abroad in a Belgian embassy or consulate need to be paid for in the local currency at the current exchange rate.

-If you believe that your Belgian passport is defective – e.g. some of it is unclear or unreadable or there is a damage to the electronic chip – you can ask for a free replacement if your passport is less than a year old or if the defect is in the transparent sheet that has come away.
+If you believe that your Belgian passport is defective (e.g., some of it is unclear or unreadable, there is damage to the electronic chip), you can ask for a free replacement if your passport is less than a year old or if the defect is in the transparent sheet that has come away.
 You should contact your local municipality (or embassy or consulate if you live abroad).
 If you have suffered a financial loss due to a production defect in your Belgian passport, you can apply for compensation by filling in this form here.